 Behind the scenes, every time you log a cappuccino sale, nouz reads the snapshot of that product's sale price and COGS at the moment you set it up.
 Subtract VAT (20% of €3,80 = €0,63), subtract COGS (€0,42), and your margin per cup is €2,75 before transaction fees.
 Sell 80 of them and your day's gross margin from cappuccinos alone is €220.

-You don't need every SKU.
-Most owners get 80% of their margin signal from the top five products.
-Start with those — the ones you sell the most of — and add the long tail later as you have time.
-Until then, log the rest as manual revenue (no product) for the daily total.
+Start with your top five — the items you sell the most of.
+You don't need every SKU, because most owners get about 80% of their margin signal from those top five products.
+Set those up first and add the long tail later as you have time; until then, log the rest as manual revenue (no product) so the daily total stays complete.
+A café's top five might be cappuccino, espresso, drip coffee, pain au chocolat and a sandwich.

 A typical café's top five: cappuccino, espresso, drip coffee, pain au chocolat, sandwich.
 A salon's top five: cut, colour, blow-dry, beard trim, gel polish.
 A small retail shop's top five depends entirely on what you sell, but you know what they are.
 Set those up first.

-05 The snapshot rule
+05 What is the snapshot rule for products?

 Was this article helpful?